folio-org/okapi/doc/guide.md

 needed, and a token that they can use for further calls.

 The trivial okapi-test-auth-module module included in the Okapi source tree does not implement much of this scheme.
-It is there just to provide an example of some kind of authentication mechanisms and its interfaces.
+It is there just to help us test the parts that Okapi needs to handle.

 ### Open Issues